“Out of sight, out of mind” may seem like a good motto to operate by, but in the world of hazardous waste, that can land you in hot water.

 One of the most important choices you have to make as a hazardous waste generator is a waste transporter.
 To maintain your cradle to grave compliance, the partner you choose must be trustworthy and experienced.

-It is crucial that waste generators work with licensed and certified companies throughout every step of the process, and understand where the materials are being disposed.
-If any part of the process falls apart, or the transporter dumps the substances in a hole in the ground, companies can be liable for significant fines.
+Waste generators must work with licensed and certified companies throughout the disposal process and understand where the materials are being disposed of.
+Suppose any part of the disposal process breaks down, for example.
+Say a transporter dumps your waste in a hole in the ground or pours your hazardous fluids into the local sewer system, you will be held liable and subject to significant fines.

 The right vendor will help you stay in compliance with state and state federal hazardous waste regulations, provide minimal disruption to your operations and cost-effectively perform these tasks.